Hotels near Botanic Gardens Glasgow

 What are the best hotels near Botanic Gardens?

-• Guests enjoy staying at Clifton Hotel, which is a guesthouse close to Botanic Gardens.
+• Guests love staying at Glasgow Grosvenor Hotel, which is a hotel near Botanic Gardens.

-• With 2,758 hotels, vacation rentals, and other accommodations, you’ll have plenty to choose from.
+• With 2,985 hotels, vacation rentals, and other accommodations in the area, you'll have plenty to choose from.

 How much does it cost to stay in a hotel near Botanic Gardens?